 Students will use the latest version of Adobe PhotoShop, an essential tool for any visual artist working with computers-animators, graphic designers, web makers, special effects artists, multimedia and design professionals.
 This course teaches the advance principles of digital imaging and manipulation, including digitizing, editing, color correction, special effects and transformation techniques used by PhotoShop Pros.
 It will emphasize the methods used to scan and collage images from photographs, to retouch and alter these images and to create complex design solutions and illustrations.
-1 c.u.

 Students are required to register for laboratory time.

-Corequisite: CAT 198 or CAT 225.
+Prerequisite: CAT 198 or CAT 225.

-CAT 266 AFRICAN-AMERICAN PERFORMANCE HISTORY
+CAT 266 AFRICAN-AMERICAN